Rashnain/BetterUI/README.md

 ### Other themes
 Since I created this theme for my personnal use, I added complementary features for other themes :
-* [RadialStatus](https://github.com/DiscordStyles/RadialStatus/) : it uses the avatar shape parameter in avatar messages
+* [RadialStatus](https://github.com/DiscordStyles/RadialStatus/) use the avatar shape parameter in avatar messages
-* [HorizontalServerList](https://github.com/DiscordStyles/HorizontalServerList) : it adapts the server list to go along with the buttons of the window
+* [HorizontalServerList](https://github.com/DiscordStyles/HorizontalServerList) adapt the server list to go along with the buttons of the window